ICC Veteran Student Information

 Entitlement to Attend/Pariticipate (Chapter 31 Vocational Rehabilitation & Employment; or Chapter 33 Post-9/11 GI Bill)

-Any covered individual, i.e., any individual entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment or chapter 33, Post-9/11 GI Bill benefits, to attend or participate in the course of education during the period beginning on the date on which the individual provides to ICC a certificate of legibility for entitlement to educational assistance under chapter 31 or 33 (a “certificate of eligibly” can also include a “statement of Benefits” obtained from the Department of Veterans Affairs’ website—e-benefits, or VAF 28-1905 form for chapter 31 authorization purposes) and ending on the earlier of the following dates:
+Any covered individual, i.e., any individual entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment or chapter 33, Post-9/11 GI Bill benefits, to attend or participate in the course of education during the period beginning on the date on which the individual provides to ICC a certificate of legibility for entitlement to educational assistance under chapter 31 or 33 (a “certificate of eligibly” can also include a “statement of Benefits” obtained from the Department of Veteran Affairs’ website—e-benefits, or VAF 28-1905 form for chapter 31 authorization purposes) and ending on the earlier of the following dates:

 - The date on which payments from VA is made to the institution.